eosnetworkfoundation/docs/docs/08_testnet-quick-start-guide/index.md

 ## Prerequisites
 You must have the following prerequisites before uploading and deploying a smart contract:

-1. EOSIO CDT-compiled smart contract files.
+1. Antelope CDT-compiled smart contract files.
     1. The WASM file
     2. The ABI file
 1. Testnet blockchain account with sufficient system resources.
 See the previous section of this guide **Buy and Stake System Resources** for information on staking and unstaking in the Testnet.